Debunking Myths About Phone Battery Health: What Actually Drains Your Battery?

 Phone Tips

-Posted by: Lyle Schrock 2 days ago
+Posted by: Lyle Schrock 2 weeks ago

 At The Lab, we know how important your phone battery life is to keep you connected and productive.
 But with so much advice out there, it can be hard to know what really helps or harms your battery.